 So’ What is a Pawnbroker

-Pawnbrokers over the years have been portrayed as a last resort lender, this has changed over recent years and pawnbrokers are now seen as an alternative lender which fits into the mainstream filling a gap that the banks don’t.
-Pawnbroking can now be seen as a “First Choice” lender offering speed and convenience over the bank.
+Pawnbrokers historically were portrayed as a last resort lender, however, this has changed over recent years and pawnbrokers are now seen as the alternative lender fitting into the mainstream of lending and filling a gap that the banks don’t.

 Pawn-broking, Pawnshop, Pop, Hock, Pledge no matter what you call it, it’s possibly the second oldest profession!! the plain simple truth is that its collateral lending.